Somerset commissioners 'hopeful' about bipartisan highway bill

 “President Biden has made infrastructure investments a cornerstone of his presidential agenda, and this is the perfect opportunity to make good on the promise made to Appalachia so many years ago,” Manchin said in a release to media.

-In Pennsylvania, U.S. Sen Bob Casey is also co-sponsoring the bill alongside Sen. Rob Portman, a Republican from Ohio.
+In Pennsylvania, U.S. Sen Bob Casey, a Democrat, is also co-sponsoring the bill alongside Sen. Rob Portman, R-Ohio.

-In Congress, U.S. Reps.
-David Trone, D-Maryland, and Gary Palmer, R-Alabama are co-sponsoring the bill.
+In the House of Representatives, U.S. Reps.
+David Trone, D-Maryland, and Gary Palmer, R-Alabama, are co-sponsoring the bill.

 Somerset’s commissioners have hired two consulting firms to lobby leaders in Washington, D.C., to get the final stretch of Route 219 built in their region.
 That includes pushing for support within other infrastructure proposals, which are tied to broadband internet projects, bridge-building and other efforts currently being debated in the House and Senate.